ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-camera-mode.md

 #### USB Webcams

 Ecamm Live works great with USB webcams.

-The most popular USB webcams are made by Logitech.
+#### HDMI Encoders

+HDMI encoders such as the [Elgato Cam Link 4K](https://amzn.to/2HNeYGv) typically show up as a webcam, and work fine with Ecamm Live without any additional software.
+Connect any DSLR or mirrorless camera via HDMI.
+Check [details here for connecting a 4K camera](https://support.ecamm.com/en/articles/3336134-streaming-and-recording-in-4k).

 #### Canon DSLR Cameras via USB